reactjs/react.dev/src/content/reference/react/Children.md

 <Pitfall>

-As mentioned earlier, there is no way to get the rendered output of an inner component when manipulating `children`.
+As mentioned earlier, there is no way to get the rendered output of an inner Component when manipulating `children`.
 This is why [it's usually better to use one of the alternative solutions.](#alternatives)

 </Pitfall>